Bois de Boulogne: In the 19th and 20th centuries

 In 1860, Napoleon opened the Jardin d'Acclimatation, a separate concession of 20 hectares at the north end of the park; it included a zoo and a botanical garden, as well as an amusement park.
 Between 1877 and 1912, it also served as the home of what was called an ethnological garden, a place where groups of the inhabitants of faraway countries were put on display for weeks at a time in reconstructed villages from their homelands.
 They were mostly Sub-Saharan Africans, North Africans, or South American Indians, and came mostly from the French colonies in Africa and South America, but also included natives of Lapland and Cossacks from Russia.
 These exhibitions were extremely popular and took place not only in Paris, but also in Germany, England, and at the Chicago Exposition in the United States; but they were also criticized at the time and later as being a kind of "human zoo".
 Twenty-two of these exhibits were held in the park in the last quarter of the 19th century.
 About ten more were held in the 20th century, with the last one taking place in 1931.

 In 1905, a grand new restaurant in the classical style was built in the Pré-Catelan by architect Guillaume Tronchet.
 Like the cafe at the Grand Cascade, it became a popular promenade destination for the French upper classes.

 At the 1900 Summer Olympics, the land hosted the croquet and tug of war events.
 During the 1924 Summer Olympics, the equestrian events took place in the Auteuil Hippodrome.

 The Bois de Boulogne hosted all rowing teams participating in the Inter-Allied Games, held in Paris in 1919 following the end of World War One.

 The Bois de Boulogne was officially annexed by the city of Paris in 1929 and incorporated into the 16th arrondissement.
+In August 1944, it was the scene of a massacre, when German troops shot 35 members of the French Resistance.

-Soon after World War II, the park began to come back to life.
+Soon after the war, the park began to come back to life.
 In 1945, it held its first motor race after the war: the Paris Cup.
 In 1953, a British group, Les Amis de la France, created the Shakespeare Garden on the site of the old floral theater in the Pré-Catelan.

 From 1952 until 1986, the Duke of Windsor, formerly King Edward VIII, and his wife, Wallis Simpson, the Duchess of Windsor, lived in the Villa Windsor, a house in the Bois de Boulogne behind the garden of the Bagatelle.
 The house was (and still is) owned by the City of Paris and was leased to the couple.
 The Duke died in this house in 1972, and the Duchess died there in 1986.
 The lease was purchased by Mohamed al-Fayed, the owner of the Ritz Hotel in Paris.
 The house was visited briefly by Diana, Princess of Wales and her companion, Dodi Fayed, on 31 August 1997, the day that they died in a traffic accident in the Alma tunnel.